-In this respect, DIR Articles 86(2) and 98(1) apply to marketing authorisation holders.
+In this respect, DIR Articles 86(2) and Article-98(1) of Directive 2001/83/EC apply to marketing authorisation holders.

-XV.B.5.10.
+378 XV.B.5.109.
 Other means of communication

-In addition to those discussed above, there are other tools and channels such as publications in scientific journals and journals of professional bodies.
+In addition to those discussed above, there are other tools and channels such as publications inscientific journals and journals of professional bodies.

-Some tools and channels may be used in the context of risk management; in addition to the product information, other communication tools can be used to disseminate information about the product.
-These are considered as additional risk minimisation measures and may include patient alert cards or educational materials.
-These are outside the scope of this Module and are described in more detail in GVP Module XVI.
+Some tools and channels may be used in the context of risk management; in addition to the product information of the medicinal product, so-called other communication tools can be used to disseminate information about the product.
+These are considered as additional risk minimisation measures often and may include_specific programmes for risk communication.
+Tools used in such programmes, tools such as patient alert cards or healthcare professional safety guidanceeducational materials., etc These are outside the scope of this Module and are described in more detail in GVP Module XVI.

-XV.B.6.
+387 XV.B.6.
 Effectiveness of safety communication

-Safety communication is considered effective when the message transmitted is received and understood by the target audience in the way it was intended, and appropriate action is taken by the target audience.
-Where possible, mechanisms should be introduced in order to measure the effectiveness of the communication.
-A research-based approach will normally be appropriate in order to establish that safety communications have met the standard of XV.B.2..
-This approach may measure different outcomes, including behaviour, attitudes, and knowledge.
-When evaluating the effectiveness of safety communication, the scope of the evaluation may be broadened to include factors other than the performance of the individual tools used in the safety communication (see GVP Module XVI).
+388 Safety communication is considered effective when the message transmitted is received and 389 understood by the target audience in the way it was intended, and appropriate action is taken by the 390 target audience.
+Adequate Where possible, mechanisms should be introduced in order to measure the 391 effectiveness of the communication based on clear objectives.
+Measuring effectiveness allows lessons 392 to be learned and helps in making decisions on prioritising and adapting tools and practices to meet 393 the needs of the target audiences.
+A research-based approach will normally be appropriate in order to 394 establish that safety communications have met the standard of XV.B.2.- This approach may measure 395 different outcomes, including behaviour, attitudes, and knowledge.
+When evaluating the effectiveness 396 of safety communication, the scope of the evaluation may be broadened to include factors other than 397 the performance of the individual tools used in the safety communication (see GVP Module XVI).

-In the case of DHPCs, marketing authorisation holders should inform the relevant competent authorities about the number of healthcare professionals who received the DHPC and about any difficulty identified during the dissemination of the DHPCs (e.g. problems related to the list of recipients or the timing and mechanism of dissemination).
-Appropriate action should be taken as needed to correct the situation or prevent similar problems in the future.
+- 398 In the case of DHPCs, the marketing authorisation holders should be responsible for evaluating the - 399 dissemination of the DHPCs they prepare and should inform the relevant competent authorities about - 400 the number of healthcare professionals reached who received the DHPC and about any of encountered - 401 difficultyies identified- during the dissemination of the DHPCs the outcome and of any difficulties - 402 identified (e.g. problems related to the list of recipients or the timing and mechanism of - dissemination).
+Appropriate action should be taken as needed to correct the situation or prevent - similar problems in the future.

-XV.B.7.
+405 XV.B.7.
 Quality system requirements for safety communication

-In accordance with the quality system requirements in GVP Module I, procedures should be in place to ensure that safety communications comply with the principles in XV.B.2. as appropriate.
+406 In accordance with the quality system requirements in GVP Module I, procedures should be in place to 407 ensure that safety communications comply with the principles in XV.B.2. as appropriate.

-In particular, safety communications should be subject to quality controls to ensure their accuracy and clarity.
+In particular, the safety communications should be subject to quality controls to ensure their accuracy and clarity.
 For this purpose review procedures with allocated responsibilities should be followed and documented.

-XV.C.
+411 XV.C.
 Operation of the EU regulatory network

-XV.C.1.
+412 XV.C.1.
 Coordination of safety announcements in the EU